apaquette/Jenkins-Project/README.md

 ### Jenkins Project
 This is my final project for my Agile Software Development Module.
-It demonstrates my ability to create unit tests and follow test-driven development.
+It demonstrates my ability to produce pipelines using Jenkins for Continuous Integration and Continuous Delivery.

 ### Date Created
-November 6th, 2023
+November 29th, 2023

 ### Authors
 Alex Paquette